San-Vibe-Coding-2025/colours-matter/USER-MANUAL.md

 ### Step 3: That's It!
 The theme engine automatically:
-- Applies Cividis colors
+Applies Cividis colors
-- Adds a "Cividis Theme" button
+Adds a "Cividis Theme" button
-- Handles errors and provides fallbacks
+Handles errors (no color fallback)

 ---